coleoguy/evobir/README.md

 *Blackmon, Heath and Richard A. Adams.
 2015.
 EvobiR: Tools for comparative analyses and teaching evolutionary biology. doi:10.5281/zenodo.30938*

 Comparative analysis of continuous traits influencing discrete states, and utility tools to facilitate comparative analyses.
 Implementations of ABBA/BABA type statistics to test for introgression in genomic data.
-Wright-Fisher, phylogenetic tree, and statistical distribution Shiny interactive simulations for use in teaching.

-to install from CRAN:

-<code>install.packages('evobiR')</code>

 If you want the very latest version of evobiR then you can use devtools to install from GitHub.

-<code>install.packages("devtools")</code>

 <code>library(devtools)</code>